How our new way of life is changing our household water habits

-The analysis shows from when the lockdown was enforced in March, our peak water use shifting to later in the morning - around 9.30-10am - compared with 7am and the correlating work commute and rush out the door previously.
+The analysis shows from March when many of us moved to working from home, our peak water use shifting to later in the morning - around 8.30-9.30 am - compared with 7am and the correlating work commute and rush out the door previously.

 Melbourne Water analyst David White says this change saw the weekday water use move closer to a typical weekend pattern where people tend to sleep in later and therefore use water later.

 “Before the majority of us worked from home – water usage on the weekends always peaked at a later time than during the week – that gap has narrowed understandably as we are working and have been schooling from home," David said.

 “Melburnians are still being conscious of the water they’re using, it’s just that the shape of our day has changed.